govau/service-manual/content/content-strategy/search-engine-optimisation/on-page-seo/screenshot3.md

 caption:
 level: 2
 display: 3
-long_description: longtext3.md
+long_description:
 ---
-## [3]Example of schema
+### [3]Example of schema
-Example of schema showing extra information in a search result.
 Schema data can help improve search rankings and user click through rates.
 - Business information — including location and contact information
 - Reviews — what do people think of your service
 - Marketing — name, logo, and social profile profiles

+This image shows an Australian Taxation Office search result with extra specific details.
+This is known as Schema.
+It shows extra information such as address, phone number, hours of operation, photos, a map and a customer review.